 What makes this place special and unique is the fact that it is the world’s only jaguar reserve.
 There are many different gentle trails that take you through the reserve.
 Each gives you the opportunity to check out the local wildlife.
 The focus of the Cockscomb Basin Wildlife Sanctuary is definitely on hiking to observe wildlife rather than on the physical challenge.

-You’ll be at full attention as you hear every branch snap wondering whether it’s a jaguar.
-Note: Laurel really enjoyed her visit her and was there observing howler monkeys as part of her primatology studies.
+Furthermore, you’ll be at full attention as you hear every branch snap wondering whether it’s a jaguar.
+Note: Laurel really enjoyed her visit here and was there observing howler monkeys as part of her primatology studies.
 Unfortunately, she didn’t spot a jaguar.

 Besides jaguars, you’ll also find other jungle cats including; pumas, ocelot, Jaguarundi and Margay and other 300 species of birds!